 You can block domains from submitting web forms.
 This is particularly useful if someone keeps filling out your form and reporting your email as spam; this type of malicious intent is not common, but can happen.

 Please Note!
-This feature applies to both external web forms and internal forms.
+This feature applies to both web forms and internal forms.
+This does not apply to contacts added by 3rd-party solutions that add contacts to your system via the API.

 Please Note!
 You can't block a specific email address within a domain; You can only enter a string of text, that when found in the email address, will cause the form to not submit and display an Error 7726.
 For example, if you were going to block the email address, firstname.lastname@example.org, and no one else on that domain, entering email@example.com would not work.
 You must enter either david or xbsuinessprofs as a line item in the Spam Filter and note that any email address containing david or xbsuinessprofs before or after the @ sign will also be blocked!